I often get asked by clients, friends, and colleagues what tools do I use to manage my business and workflow.

 2 | Google Voice

 I am not a big fan of talking on the phone for hours.
 I prefer text messages or in-person/video meetings as much as possible.
-I having to send out a PSA announcement to all contacts every time I change my phone number or travel to a state/country with no cell tower for my mobile network provider.
 This is why I use a Google Voice number as my main phone number.
+Google Voice eliminates the need to send out a PSA announcement to all contacts every time I change my phone number.

 3 | LastPass